hazennetworksolutions/quantus-mainnet/guide.md

 ### Step A6 — Verify on the Pool

+Locally first:

 ```bash
 curl -s http://127.0.0.1:9900/hive-stats
 ```

 `hs` is usually **kH/s** — `430000` ≈ 430 MH/s. `ar` is `[accepted, rejected]` and rejected should stay at zero; `temp`, `fan` and `pool_rtt_ms` are also reported.

 Then open [quanpool.com](https://quanpool.com/), paste your `qz…` address into the lookup box and press **Look up**.
-Your worker appears within a few minutes.
+Your worker appears within a few minutes, with its own hash rate, share count and a pending balance that grows.

 > Ports `9900`, `9833`, `9944` and `9615` must never be published to the internet.
 A router "virtual server" rule for them achieves nothing and creates real exposure.

+### Part A Finish Line

+**Part A is complete when all four of these are true:**

+1. `systemctl status quanpool-miner` reports `active (running)` and survives a reboot.
+2. `nvidia-smi` shows the card at 95–100% utilisation, at the hash rate from your Step A2 benchmark.
+3. `hive-stats` shows accepted shares climbing and rejected staying at zero.
+4. Your worker is visible on the pool lookup page and the pending balance is rising.

+**That is the end of the route.** There is nothing else to install: no node, no sync, no inner hash.
+From here go to [Monitoring and Everyday Commands](#monitoring-and-everyday-commands) for the daily handful of commands, [Running Multiple Machines](#running-multiple-machines) to add a second rig, or [Economics](#economics--what-to-expect) to understand what the numbers mean.

+**Skip Part B entirely** unless you later decide you want your own node — in which case read [Switching Routes Later](#switching-routes-later) first.

 ---

-## Part B — Your Own Node (Official Path)
+# Part B — Your Own Node (Official Path)

+> **Starts here.** Prerequisites: Step 1 (the 24 words — you derive the inner hash from them) and Step 2 (a working GPU driver).
+Plus a 100 GB+ SSD and bandwidth you are willing to leave running.
+> **Ends at:** [Part B Finish Line](#part-b-finish-line) — after your node reaches the chain tip and a local miner is feeding it.
+> **Two ways through:** Step B1 is the official script and does everything for you.
+Steps B2–B5 are the manual equivalent. **Do B1, or do B2–B5 — not both.** B6 applies either way.

 No pool fees and full custody, at the cost of a full chain sync and a matched binary pair.
 Works on Linux, macOS and WSL2.

 ### Step B1 — Automated Setup Script

 The official script generates the wormhole inner hash and node identity, downloads a matched pair into `~/quantus-mining/bin/`, and writes `~/quantus-mining/mining.conf` with `CHAIN=mainnet`.
+If it works, you can skip to [Part B Finish Line](#part-b-finish-line) and wait for the sync.

 ```bash
 curl -fsSL https://docs.quantus.com/scripts/quantus-mining.sh -o quantus-mining.sh